OctopusDeploy/docs/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md

 Octopus Deploy supports the Docker Registry [Version 1](https://docs.docker.com/v1.6/reference/api/registry_api/) and [Version 2](https://docs.docker.com/registry/spec/api/) API specifications as outlined in the Docker reference files.
 You can access Docker Registries with or without using credentials, depending on registry configuration.
 You can use one of the hosted public registries, like [Docker Hub](https://hub.docker.com/), or you can host your own [Private Registry](/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md).

-### How Octopus Server and Deployment Targets integrate with Docker Registries
+### How Octopus Server and Deployment Targets integrate with Docker Registries {#DockerRegistriesasFeeds-HowOctopusServerandDeploymentTargetsintegratewithDockerRegistries}

 The Docker Registries you configure need to be accessed by both the Octopus Server and your [Deployment Targets](/docs/deployment-targets/index.md).